YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-Clean gauze and phone on a clinic bedside table for post-transplant bleeding photo review
+Clean gauze and phone on a clinic bedside table for bleeding after surgery photo review

 A small amount of dried blood or brief oozing can happen after a hair transplant, especially in the first day or two.
 The first step is not to wipe, test, or keep checking the area.
-Protect the grafts, keep your head elevated, use gentle pressure only where your clinic has instructed, and contact the clinic if bleeding keeps soaking gauze, restarts repeatedly, follows trauma, or comes with increasing pain, discharge, fever, dizziness, or an open-looking area.
+Protect the grafts, keep your head elevated, use gentle pressure only where your clinic has instructed, and contact the clinic if bleeding keeps soaking gauze, restarts repeatedly, follows trauma during the car ride after FUE, or comes with increasing pain, discharge, fever, dizziness, or an open looking area.
+On night one, pair bleeding judgment with the first night graft safety plan so position, photos, and clinic messaging stay controlled.

 I take bleeding seriously because it can mean two very different things.
 Sometimes it is only surface healing.
 Sometimes it is a sign that the scalp has been rubbed, picked, bumped, affected by medication, or is not settling as expected.
 I do not want you guessing from one close photo.
 If aspirin is part of the story, the timing and reason should be reviewed through aspirin and hair transplant surgery.

 A few dry blood spots around grafts, a light stain on gauze, or a little pink fluid during the first wash can be part of early healing.
+If the stain is straw yellow rather than red or pink, yellow scalp fluid after FUE needs a different check because drainage, bruising color, product residue, and infection do not behave the same way.
 The scalp has thousands of tiny surgical openings.
 Some dried blood and crusting around them is expected, especially when the operation has just finished.

 The pattern matters more than one photo.
 If the amount is small, stops quickly, does not return, and the skin around it is gradually settling, I usually treat it differently from bleeding that keeps coming back or spreads into a larger wet area.
 The same distinction helps when judging redness, scabs, or pimples during the first weeks.

 If your clinic gave a specific pressure instruction, follow that instruction.
 In general, pressure should be gentle, clean, and controlled.
+When pressure is instructed, hold the folded gauze still for the full interval the clinic gave instead of lifting it every minute.
 Pressure on the donor area is different from pressure on the recipient area where grafts were placed.
 If you are unsure where the blood is coming from, send a clear photo before pressing on the grafted zone.

 Do not wipe back and forth across the grafts.
 Wiping creates friction.
 Friction is exactly what the first days are trying to avoid.
 A clean folded gauze pad held still is very different from rubbing with tissue, cotton, a towel, or a shirt sleeve.